IBC Policy on Transgenic Plant Research

 Transgenic plants and materials from transgenic plants including seeds and soil must be inactivated prior to disposal to prevent accidental environmental release.
 Typically, autoclave treatment is employed for transgenic plant, soil and seed inactivation.
 Disposal procedures must be clearly indicated in the IBC Application.
 There are no exceptions to this policy without prior notification and approval by the IBC.

 The IBC is authorized to approve research of transgenic plants grown in labs, growth chambers or greenhouses.
-Any experiment conducted outside of these environments (i.e. field plots) constitutes a deliberate environmental release; for these experiments the researcher must obtain a USDA APHIS Field Test Permit.
+Any experiment conducted outside of these environments (i.e. field plots) constitutes a deliberate environmental release; for these experiments the researcher must obtain MU IBC approval as well as USDA APHIS Field Test Permit.
 The IBC requires copies of Field Test Plot information and Permits prior to experiment startup.

 USDA-APHIS e-authorization: http://www.aphis.usda.gov/permits/ppq_epermits.shtml